Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 ## Notes

+The "raw" files should have the same content as the source file.
+The "mid" files are intermediate files (for debugging, etc.) and probably of no use to anyone else
+(and might eventually be removed from this repo).
+The "normalised" files should have all the content from the source but with our own keys (FGid) and with other fields also reformatted into more immediately useful data structures.

 When multiple people or places have the same name, e.g., _Joshua_, we label them _Joshua1_, _Joshua2_, etc.
 However, if one of the characters is mentioned more often than the others,